gauchm/ealstm_regional_modeling/README.md

 # The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction

-This repository accompanies the paper *The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction* (Gauch et al., 2019).
+This repository accompanies the paper [*The Proper Care and Feeding of CAMELS: How Limited Training Data Affects Streamflow Prediction*](https://arxiv.org/abs/1911.07249) (Martin Gauch, Juliane Mai, and Jimmy Lin, arXiv:1911.07249, 2019).

 It is built upon the code from https://github.com/kratzert/ealstm_regional_modeling.